electronicgore/PTBF-soundboard/README.md

 # Quickstart
 Create a `sounds` folder in your bot folder.
 Put some audio files in there, e.g. `wow.mp3`.
 Type `!updatesb` in chat.
 Now you and your viewers can play this sound using the command `!sb wow`.

+(The above and the rest of this readme assumes you use "!" as the command prefix.
+The soundboard can work with any other prefix that PTBF accepts)

 # Config options
 The following options are relevant for the soundboard and are set in `./config/config.json`: